 - 2 tablespoons capers, drained

-- 5 cups chicken broth
+- 5 cups chicken broth, low-sodium

-- 4 ounces cream cheese, cubed
+- 4 ounces of cream cheese, cubed

-- 8 ounces hot-smoked salmon, broken into small pieces
+- 8 ounces hot smoked salmon, broken into small pieces

 - 1 cup heavy cream